Skills System Implementation

 The Skills System teaching model is flexible to address the need of diverse individuals and settings.
 The resources can be use for in-person and/or remote instruction, in structured and informal/impromptu formats.
 To optimize the Skills System model, instructors need to complete the E-Learning courses and use the following resources listed below:

-Skills System text
+Skills System Books

 2-Day Instructor’s Training

 Three times per year (March, June and October), Julie conducts a live, online, 2-Day Skills System Instructor’s Training.
 This training is designed to help people learn more about providing skills instruction to individuals who have complex learning challenges.
-The 2024 rate is $475 per person.
+The 2026 rate is $495 per person.

 Skills Coach Certificate